lalesafarzade/Deep-learning-challenge/README.md

 7. Use `pd.get_dummies()` to encode categorical variables

 ### Step 2: Compile, Train, and Evaluate the Model

-Using your knowledge of TensorFlow, you’ll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
-You’ll need to think about how many inputs there are before determining the number of neurons and layers in your model.
-Once you’ve completed that step, you’ll compile, train, and evaluate your binary classification model to calculate the model’s loss and accuracy.

 1. Continue using the jupter notebook where you’ve already performed the preprocessing steps from Step 1.
 2. Create a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.